speechly/speechly/demos/flight-booking-demo/README.md

 ## Installation And Running (within Rush monorepository)

-If you run the demo from within `speechly-demos` monorepository, the recommended steps are as follows:
+If you run the demo from within `speechly` monorepository, the steps are as follows:

 1. Install and build dependencies